quiltdata/quilt/docs/API Reference/api.md

 __Returns__

-A list of strings containing the names of the packages
+A sequence of strings containing the names of the packages